-Research has shown that 96% of savers in master trust and multi-employer pension schemes opt for their provider's default investment solution.
+Research has shown that as many as 90% of newly autoenrolled savers opt for their provider's default investment solution.
 If you do the same, remember:

 - You are still making an investment choice, which is to follow the decisions made by the manager of the default fund or strategy. - By definition, the default option is not personalised to your particular circumstances.
 For example, it takes no account of your other investments. - There is no such thing as a standard default fund or strategy.
-Different providers can select surprisingly different default asset allocations.
+For example, a 2021 survey found that on 31 December 2020, some pension providers held 100% of their long-term default fund in shares, while several of their competitors had 60% or less.